MaxineterXD/Backpackplugin/README.md

 ## Support

-For issues or feature requests, feel free to modify the source code or contact the development team.
+For issues or feature requests, feel free to contact the development team.